ace-lab/pl-ucb-faded-parsons/elements/pl-faded-parsons/GeneratorREADME.md

          - implicit: `answer_code` `prompt_code` `question_text`
      - Code in `setup_code` will be parsed to extract exposed names unless the --no-parse flag is set.
-         - Type annotations and function docstrings are used to fill out server.py and the Provided section of the prompt text
+         - Type annotations and function docstrings are used to fill out `server.py` and the Provided section of the prompt text
      - Any custom region that clashes with an automatically generated file name will overwrite the automatically generated code
+     - Reopening a region will append to its existing contents
  - Import regions allow for the contents of arbitrary files to be loaded as regions
-     - They are formatted as `## import {rel_file_path} as {region name} ##`
-        where `rel_file_path` is the relative path to the file from the source file
+     - They are formatted as `## import {rel_file_path} as {region name} ##` where `rel_file_path` is the relative path to the file from the source file
-     - Like regular regions, they cannot be used inside of another region
+     - With the exception of not needing to close an import region, they operate identically to regular regions

 ## A Simple Example